Rusiru-Randika/Modified_Background_Remove_V2/README.md

 <body>
 <pre><b><i>***Now you can upload an image from URL***</i></b>
 <b>This Background Remove Tool has been created using the Python "rembg" library, and I've made modifications to enhance its user-friendliness.
-I hope you find it enjoyable and useful.<b>
+I hope you find it enjoyable and useful.</b>
 1. Click "Open in Colab" to open the notebook.
 2. If you're not signed into your Google account in the browser, sign in first.
 3. Press Ctrl+F9 or go to the menu -> Runtime -> Run All.